apogeecode/apogee-playground-docs/docs/Getting_Started/LORICE.en.md

 2. Once you are on the home screen, tap the :material-menu: button on the top-left corner of the screen to open the menu
 3. Tap on the **":material-cog: Settings"**
 4. Tap on the **":material-security: Safety"**
+5. Select the **":material-lock-clock: PIN Prompt Settings"** option from the list
-5. [Enable the PIN prompt](#enabling-pin-prompt) if it is not enabled
+6. [Enable the PIN prompt](#enabling-pin-prompt) if it is not enabled
-6. Tap on the PIN Interval field and type your desired interval
+7. Choose your desired PIN prompt interval (in minutes) using the slider

 ## Deactivating PIN Prompt